Code Editor

 Formulas on the right-hand side can reference other number variables, NPC

-sentiment (npc:Name), and faction sentiment (faction:Name), and combine
+sentiment (npc:Name), faction sentiment (faction:Name), scene visit counts

-them with +, -, *, /.
-Multi-word variable names use underscores in
+(scene:"Name"), and choice click counts (choice:"Label"), and combine them with +, -, *, /.
+Multi-word variable names use underscores in formulas

-formulas (weapon_damage matches a variable named weapon damage).
-Formulas
+(weapon_damage matches a variable named weapon damage).
+The Code Editor

-only apply to number-typed targets — string and boolean variables still need a
+apply to number-typed targets.
+String and boolean variables still need a quoted

 Probability Prefix